UltiHash/core/doc/metrics.md

 This document defines the metric parameters implemented by UltiHash cluster.

-## Internal Message-Level Metrics
+## Service-specific request metrics

-Each servce measures the count of different internal message types it sends or receives.
+Each service measures the number of requests it receives and handles.
 These are as follows:

-### Storage Service Messages:
+### Storage service requests (internal, custom protocol):
 - `storage_read_fragment_req`: number of requests received for reading a fragment
 - `storage_read_address_req`: number of requests received for reading an address
 - `storage_write_req`: number of requests received for writing data